beyretb/AnimalAI-Olympics/documentation/cloudTraining.md

 An alternative to docker is to install `xvfb` directly on your AWS instance and use it in the same way you would when training on your home computer.

-To do so you can follow the original ML Agents description for `p2.xlarge` found [here](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md#setting-up-x-server-optional).
-From our experience, these step do not work as well on other types of instances.
+To do so, you can follow the original ML Agents description for `p2.xlarge` found [here](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md#setting-up-x-server-optional).
+From our experience, these steps do not work as well on other types of instances.